mcfwalker/qwkshot/docs/testing/regression_prompts.md

     *   `"Slowly zoom out by a factor of 2."`
     *   `"Zoom in very close to the current target."`
 *   **Orbit:**
-    *   `"Slowly orbit 180 degrees clockwise around the object."`
+    *   `"Slowly orbit 180 degrees clockwise around the object."` xxx repositioned camera
-    *   `"Orbit 90 degrees left around the object center."`
+    *   `"Orbit 90 degrees left around the object center."` xxx repositioned camera
 *   **Pan:**
     *   `"Pan left by 45 degrees."`
     *   `"Look right 90 degrees slowly."`